kevinsun0904/git-workshop-test/README.markdown

 Staging area again
 ------------------

-Now let’s add our modified file, `alice.txt` to the staging area.
+Now let’s add our modified file, `opensource.txt` to the staging area.
 Do you remember how ?

-Next, check the `status` of `alice.txt`.
+Next, check the `status` of `opensource.txt`.
 Is it in the staging area now?

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Help-browser.svg/20px-Help-browser.svg.png)
 Stuck?
 Ask for help from the workshop staff